 The following are the myriad targeting types that Amazon DSP marketers can use to promote ads to consumers.

-Target ads relevant to people who habitually buy from a particular category such as consumer electronics, kitchen goods, or women’s clothing.
+Target ads are relevant to people who habitually buy from a particular category, such as consumer electronics, kitchen goods, or women’s clothing.

 Target ads relevant to a particular stage of life, i.e., college, new homeowners, expecting mothers, etc.